 We manage interest rate risk consistent with policies established by the board of directors and limits established by AgriBank's Asset/Liability Committee (ALCO).
-Many factors can impact our net interest income, including strategic interest rate risk management in coordination with District Associations.
-While management expects financial performance will remain relatively consistent under most interest rate environments over the next 12 months, we have measured, but heightened interest rate risk relative to prior years, especially in an environment in which interest rates fall quickly (refer to the Interest Rate Risk Management section).
+Many factors can impact our net interest income, including strategic interest rate risk management in collaboration with District Associations.
+Management expects financial performance will remain relatively consistent under most interest rate environments over the next 12 months.
+We have moderate interest rate risk in an environment in which interest rates fall quickly (refer to the Interest Rate Risk Management section).